Skip to main content

 • “Repetitive gameplay.”

-• “Also, the sense of difficulty is non-existent due to the slow gameplay, and if you run into any difficulty, it’s due to the limitations of the controls and generally poorly designed enemies.
-However, if you do struggle, you can spend that good ol’ premium currency to revive yourself!”
+• “Also the sense of difficulty is non-existent due to the slow gameplay, and if you run into any difficulty it’s due to the limitation of the controls and generally poorly designed enemies.
+However, if you do struggle, you can spend that good ol’ premium currency and revive yourself!”

 • monetization